omkarrajmane/dash-fixer-for-ChatGPT/README.md

 1.  **Live Em Dash Replacement**: Automatically finds and replaces all em dashes (`—`) with hyphens (`-`) in the assistant's responses messages as they are generated.
 2.  **Enhanced Copying**: Adds a new "Copy without em dashes" button to each message, allowing you to copy a cleaned version of the text directly to your clipboard.

-This extension is designed for users who frequently copy text from ChatGPT but get caught on the internet because users spot the em dashes and smell AI slop from a mile away.
-It operates seamlessly in the background, so you can stop worrying about getting caught.

-This extension does two simple things:

-1.  **Live Em Dash Replacement**: Automatically finds and replaces all em dashes (`—`) with hyphens (`-`) in the assistant's responses messages as they are generated.
-2.  **Enhanced Copying**: Adds a new "Copy without em dashes" button to each message, allowing you to copy a cleaned version of the text directly to your clipboard.

 Thats it!
 And all code is opensource for you to check - so no worring about your private data.

 ## Installation